Engineered Products

 Natural gas is commonly used a fuel for combustion, this is also known as fuel gas.
 Most of the time, some level of treatment is required to ensure that this gas is suitable for end user.
 This is also commonly known as fuel gas conditioning and often packaged in a fuel gas skid.
 In conditioning of the fuel gas, heating, pressure regulation and filtration are commonly employed.

 In terms of heating, some gas turbine manufacturer will required a 50 deg F superheat of the natural gas.
-In this case an electric heater is use to raise the temperature of the gas at least 50 deg F above it inlet temperature.
-In some cases it may be desired to have an outlet gas temperature of 130 deg F or higher to minimize the deposit of sulfur in the combustion turbine.
+In this case, an electric heater is used.
+It raises the temperature of the gas at least 50 deg F above its inlet temperature.
+Sometimes, an outlet gas temperature of 130 deg F or higher is desirable.
+This helps minimize the deposit of sulfur in the combustion turbine.
 In this case an electric fuel gas super heater is employed to further raise the gas temperature.

 Most natural gas supplies in the USA are derived from pipeline.
 Common pipeline pressure may range from 800 to 1300 psig.
 Hence it is usually desired to lower the operating pressure of the natural gas.
 In this case a pressure reduction station is employed to reduce the operating pressure of the natural gas.
 During the pressure reduction, the natural gas will reduce in temperature due to the JT effect.
-An electric fuel gas pre heater is commonly employed in preheating the gas to prevent freezing of the regulator or control valve.
+An electric fuel gas pre heater is used to preheat the gas.
+This prevents freezing of the regulator or control valve.

 Lastly, it may be desirable to remove liquid and solid contamination from this gas stream.
 A separator is used when minimal cleanliness is required.
 On the other hand, a filter / coalescer is use to provide high efficiency filtration.

-In terms of fuel gas conditioning, we can provide the electric heater, pressure regulation, filtration or the complete fuel gas skid as a completed solution.
+In terms of fuel gas conditioning, we can provide the electric heater.
+We also offer pressure regulation, filtration, or the complete fuel gas skid as a completed solution.

 Customizable products tailored to your